 Make a plan for moving forward

-If your partner is making attempts to repair the relationship after an argument, there are three different ways you can respond.
+If your partner is making attempts to repair the relationship after an argument, there are three different ways you can respond depending on how you feel.
+You can accept their efforts and reciprocate, reject their attempt temporarily, or respond negatively by criticizing, attacking, or ignoring them.
 You can respond in a positive way, in a neutral way, or a negative way.

-What to do if they refuse to repair the relationship
+What to do if they refuse to repair the relationship?

 Serious dating recommendations